- TABLE OF CONTENTS

 JAMES BIBLE - CULTS

-Upon approaching the age of seventy, I have been told that I now have the right to indulge in reminiscence without apologizing.
+Upon reaching the age of seventy, I have been told that I now have the right to indulge in reminiscence without apologizing.

 Thus, those of you who venture into this section of the Journal will have to tolerate my attitude, if you please, and I hope that I can reward you in some small way with strange stories of my past experiences.

-The baboon in the picture looks very much like the ones who stole my mangos as I was growing up in Tanzania.
+The baboon in the picture above looks very much like the ones who stole my mangos as I was growing up in Tanzania.
 Hopefully, I have acquired a few more civilizing traits than this fellow, but I think he is very much in context on this page.
-They are almost as troublesome as the IRS.

 Christ Jesus is due all credit for anything I may contribute to life.
 I shall not, however; make silly scenes of false humility.
 My life has been rather colorful at times, not because of my own cleverness, but because my Lord has graciously chosen for me a life trail which is rather fun to look back over.

 Elizabeth is my good wife, and she was my class mate at Rift Valley Academy in Kenya.
-She is consulted on these yarns since she was with me in many of them.
+She is consulted on these yarns since she also suffered through many of them.
 She will add some of her own stories along the way.
-We now live in the Hill Country of Texas.
-If you cannot live in Texas, at least try to get close.

 If you want to see chronology, go to my BIO PAGE TO BROWSE.